bowen-wu/postgraduate/english/word/core/Unit18-2.md

     - vt. 引发
     - This is because the networked computer has **sparked** a secret war between downloading and uploading-between passive consumption and active creation.
+    - ...it is sure to **spark** intense opposition from the far large number of motorists who will then be affected.

 ## fortune